The Time a Coronavirus Hit Iran

 1. Regime officials wiped out.

-It’s a weird virus indeed that seeks & destroys seventeen regime officials.
+It’s a weird virus indeed that seeks and destroys seventeen regime officials.
 The mob doesn’t even get that kind of hit-job rate.
 Impressive.
 Most impressive.1

 2. Mass graves propaganda launch